dstodev/cmake-cxx/README.md

   This is to [generate `compile_commands.json`](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) for automatic intellisense.
-- If CPM complains that a dependency's cache is dirty, you should delete the corresponding directory in `build/dependency-cache/` and reconfigure.
+- If CPM complains that a dependency's cache is dirty, you should delete the corresponding directory in `build/_dependency-cache/` and reconfigure.
+  The Docker builds may complain anyway.